LightJason/lightjason.github.io/content/tutorials/environment.md

     }
     ```

-## Complex environment
+## Complex Environment

-In most cases you have got a _bidirectional connection_ between agent and environment, so the agent should perceive the environment (reads data from the environemnt) and should also modify the environment (by executing actions).
+In most cases, you have got a bidirectional connection between agent and environment, so the agent should perceive the environment (reads data from the environment) and should also modify the environment (by executing actions).
 So we combine the [efficient beliefbase tutorial](/tutorials/efficient-beliefbase) with the [simple environment code](#create-simple-environment).

-## Multiple environments
+## Multiple Environments

-On the system design an agent can deal with multiple environments, in a short view we can definied it with:
+By the system design an agent can deal with multiple environments:

-> Each environment will be referenced by an unique name, which is used for the literal functor.
+Each environment can be referenced by an unique name, which is used for the literal functor.
-> LightJason [unifcation](/knowledgebase/logicalprogramming/#unifaction) and [variables](/knowledgebase/logicalprogramming/#variables) allows to store an environment object, so the environment object
+LightJason's [unifcation](/knowledgebase/logicalprogramming/#unifaction) and [variables](/knowledgebase/logicalprogramming/#variables) allow to store an environment object.
-> can be passed to the action.
-The agent gets also an beliefbase to get knowledge
-> about the current environment references, which can be changed at any time e.g. by [communication](/tutorials/communication) or by the underlying software system.
+The reference to the environment object can be passed to the action.
+The agent also has access to the beliefbase to get knowledge about the current environment state, which can changed at any time, e.g. by [communication](/tutorials/communication) or by the underlying software system.